What It Means to Hold Space in Midlife — Especially for Yourself

 Offering yourself the care you’ve long given everyone else

-You’ve spent years — maybe decades — holding space for others.
+You’ve spent years — maybe decades — holding space for others: For children.

 For partners.